ropes-workshops/ropes-workshops.github.io/workshops.md

 ## 1st International Workshop on Recruiting of Participants for Empirical Software engineering  (RoPES'21)

-We are in the process of organizing the [first edition of RoPES](/ropes22/), stay tuned!
+- The [first edition of RoPES](/ropes22/) will be held with ICSE 2022 in Pittsburgh and virtually online.